Shooter game: Battle royale

 Battle royale games are a subgenre of action games that combine last-man-standing gameplay with survival game elements, and frequently includes shooter elements.
 It is almost exclusively multiplayer in nature, and eschews the complex crafting and resource gathering mechanics of survival games for a faster-paced confrontation game more typical of shooters.
-The genre is named after the Japanese film Battle Royale (2000) which itself was based on the 1999 novel of the same name.
+The genre is named after the Japanese film Battle Royale (2000) which itself was based on the 1999 novel of the same name, and was popularized in video games with PUBG Battlegrounds and Fortnite Battle Royale.

 History

 The concept of shooting games existed before video games, dating back to shooting gallery carnival games in the late 19th century, as well as target sports such as shooting sports, bowling, cue sports, archery and darts.
 Mechanical gun games first appeared in England's amusement arcades around the turn of the 20th century, before appearing in America by the 1920s.
 The British cinematic shooting gallery game Life Targets (1912) was a mechanical interactive film game where players shot at a cinema screen displaying film footage of targets.
 The first light guns appeared in the 1930s, with the Seeburg Ray-O-Lite.
 Games using this toy rifle were mechanical and the rifle fired beams of light at targets wired with sensors.

 Shooting gallery games eventually evolved into more sophisticated shooting electro-mechanical games (EM games) such as Sega's influential Periscope (1965).
 Contemporary shooting video games have roots in older EM shooting games.
 Another influential Sega EM shooting game was Gun Fight (1969), where two players control cowboy figurines on opposing sides of a playfield full of obstacles, with each player attempting to shoot the opponent's cowboy.
 It had a Western theme and was one of the first games to feature competitive head-to-head shooting between two players, inspiring several early Western-themed shooter video games.